-Monte San Savino (about 9,000 inhabitants), is an interesting town in the Val di Chiana in the province of Arezzo, situated on a hill about 330 meters high, the village presents medieval and late Renaissance buildings.
-The village is the birthplace of Andrea Contucci Sansovino famous architect and sculptor of the Renaissance.
+Monte San Savino is an interesting town in the Val di Chiana in the province of Arezzo, located on a hill about 330 meters high.
+The historic center has medieval and late Renaissance buildings.
+This town is the birthplace of Andrea Contucci known as Sansovino, famous architect and sculptor of the Renaissance.

-The area where stands today Monte San Savino was populated since Etruscan times and continued to be so during the period of the Roman Empire.
-The first evidence over the village of Monte San Savino date back to the thirteenth century when it was a castle of the Ubertini, during this period was bitterly contested between Arezzo and Florence, Florence prevailed in 1385 and since then Monte San Savino remained under the power of the Florentines.
+The area where the village stands today was populated since the Etruscan era and continued to be so during the period of the Roman Empire.
+The first evidence of the town dates back to the 13th century when it was a castle of the Ubertini.
+During this period it was bitterly disputed between Arezzo and Florence, in 1385 Florence prevailed and since then Monte San Savino remained under the power of the Florentines.

 The village – which was the seat of the vicarage – had considerable development in the fifteenth and seventeenth centuries, when there were built interesting buildings, and settled there an important Jewish community that remained there until 1799.
 Between sixteenth and seventeenth century, Monte San Savino was home to a thriving Jewish community since the sixteenth century, the town had its own synagogue.